perniciousducks/WT-Silver/README.md

 - **Maverick**:        Miscellaneous.
 - **Cleanzo**:         Coding (Helped with Python methods).
 - **Techy**:           Outfit.
-- **Akabur**:          Creater of Witch Trainer and other awesome games!
+- **Akabur**:          Creator of Witch Trainer and other awesome games!
 You can support them [here](https://www.patreon.com/akabur).
-- *(If you feel that you contributed to this project and would like recognition or your work removed, please send an email to <silverstudiogames@gmail.com>)*
+- *(If you feel that you contributed to this project and would like recognition or your work removed, please send an email to <silverstudiogamesofficial@gmail.com>)*

 ## More Info:
 For more information see [the pastebin](https://pastebin.com/6zbuZ5gS).